forestryio/forestry.io/hugo/content/careers/full-stack.md

 ---
-date: 2017-05-17 11:12:57 -0300
+publishDate: 2017-05-17 11:12:57 -0300
 description: Forestry.io is looking for a Full-Stack Developer who will be responsible for designing, building and improving features for our CMS.
-headline: FULL STACK DEVELOPER
-hideNav: false
-textline: ''
-title: Hiring a Full Stack Developer
+headline: Hiring a Full Stack Developer
-twitter_card: ''
+title: Full Stack Developer
 draft: true
 ---